 If you have any questions about the Academic Support Center or what it has to offer you, please contact Garrett Thompson (Assistant Director of Academic Support and Career Services, 407-569-1340, GThompson@JohnsonU.edu), or just stop by the Academic Support Center office located in the library building.
-Check out the website for additional resources!
+Check out the website, https://johnsonu.edu/student-life/academic-support/, for additional resources!